tomjackman/rre-spec/readme.md

 ### Creating Your Own Theme
 To create your own theme, its recommended to create a copy of the `base.less` file with your theme name.
 Then start the tool, select the theme from the dropdown and start modifying the less variables.

-The updates should be shown live on screen.
+Select the theme from the dropdown to view the results on screen.